Welcome

 -

-Lock / Open / Presence / Motion / Leak / Noise: Listens to all tiles of the corresponding sensors.
+Locking / Opening / Presence / Movement / Leakage / Noise: Listens to all the tiles of the corresponding sensors.

 -

-... history: For each sensor type, a "history" panel displays a graph showing sensor activity over the past 24 hours.
+... history: For each type of sensor, a "history" panel displays a graph showing the activity of the sensors over the last 24 hours.

 -